 “This work presents a new approach to perform resonantly enhanced optical sensing of freely flowing particles through the action of long-range phonons that extend between solid and fluid phases of the sensor and sample.”

-“High-throughput sensing of freely flowing particles with optomechanofluidics,” is available online.
+The paper titled, “High-throughput sensing of freely flowing particles with optomechanofluidics,” is available online.
 The National Science Foundation grants ECCS-1509391 and ECCS-1408539 supported the research.